-Our Compensation Committee reviews and approves our executive compensation philosophy, objectives and methods, evaluates our performance and the performance of our executive officers, and either approves executive compensation or makes recommendations for ratification by our Board members.
+The Compensation Committee reviews and approves our executive compensation philosophy, objectives and methods, evaluates our performance and the performance of our executive officers, and either approves executive compensation or makes recommendations for ratification by our Board members.
 Please see "Information Regarding Committees of our Board of Directors-Compensation Committee-Compensation Committee Processes and Procedures" for additional information.

 Awards of performance-based compensation for the previous year are typically made at the last-scheduled Compensation Committee meeting of the year.
 Adjustments to the base salaries of our Named Executive Officers, if any, are also typically made at the last-scheduled Compensation Committee meeting of the year.
-Our Compensation Committee reviews annual equity awards at the first-scheduled Compensation Committee meeting of the year.
+Due to the clinical hold in the fourth quarter of 2021, our Board and Compensation Committee deferred year-end compensation matters until after resolution of the clinical hold in January 2022.
+The Compensation Committee typically reviews annual equity awards in the first quarter of the year.